fskanokano/Rocinante/README.md

 #### Demos

-    Check demos in the package "demos"
+    Check demos in the package "demos".